 How to write a pen pal letter

-Did you ever wonder what a pen pal IS exactly and what the history is around it?
+Did you ever wonder what a pen pal is exactly and what the real meaning is around it?
 Find out here!

 How to write a letter to your pen pal introducing yourself